-After you set up your network and start using Hangouts Meet, use the following information to help with audio and video quality and connecting to meetings.
+After you set up your network and start using Google Meet, use the following information to help with audio and video quality and connecting to meetings.

 Troubleshoot audio and video quality